-Name, Address, & Phone Number Change
+Name.
+Address, & Phone Number Change

 If you change your name, address, or phone number, it is important that you notify the Registration Office immediately.
-BTC needs to have up-to-date information on file in the event of an illness, an emergency, the mailing of grade reports, etc. The service is for your benefit and safety, and we would strongly encourage you to notify us of any changes in personal information.
+BTC needs to have up-to-date information on file in the event of an illness, an emergency, mailing information, etc. The service is for your benefit and safety, and we would strongly encourage you to notify us of any changes in personal information.